2023 Best Value Liberal Arts & Humanities Bachelor's Degree Schools in the Plains States Region

 Top 10 Best Liberal Arts / Sciences & Humanities Bachelor's Degree Schools

 Our analysis found Columbia College to be the best value school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in the Plains States Region .
-Located in the midsize city of Columbia, Columbia College Missouri is a private not-for-profit college with a moderately-sized student population.
+Located in the city of Columbia, Columbia College Missouri is a private not-for-profit college with a medium-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Columbia College Missouri are $11,636 a year.

 The excellent bachelor’s degree programs at South Dakota State University helped the school earn the #2 place on this year’s ranking of the best value liberal arts / sciences and humanities schools in the Plains States Region .
-Located in the remote town of Brookings, South Dakota State is a public college with a large student population.
+Located in the remote town of Brookings, South Dakota State is a public college with a fairly large student population.

 South Dakota State undergraduate students pay an average of $12,809 in tuition and fees each year.

-You’ll join some of the best and brightest minds around you if you attend Minot State University.
-The school came in at #4 on this year’s Best Value Liberal Arts & Humanities Bachelor’s Degree Schools in the Plains States Region list.
-Located in the remote town of Minot, MSU is a public school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Metropolitan State University.
+The school came in at #3 on this year’s Best Value Liberal Arts & Humanities Bachelor’s Degree Schools in the Plains States Region list.
+Located in the city of Saint Paul, Metro State is a public college with a medium-sized student population.

-Full Liberal Arts / Sciences & Humanities at Minot State University Report
+Read full report on Liberal Arts / Sciences & Humanities at Minot State University

-A rank of #5 on this year’s list means Fort Hays State University is a great value for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the remote town of Hays, FHSU is a public college with a large student population.
+Out of the 32 schools in the Plains States Region that were part of this year’s ranking, Fort Hays State University landed the # 5 spot on the list.
+Located in the town of Hays, FHSU is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at FHSU are $15,870 a year.